TruLight vs JellyFish Lighting: An In-Depth Comparison for Salt Lake City Homeowners

 JellyFish's app has 9 base animations: chase, chase with progression, chase with fill, fireworks, paint, multi-paint, sequence, sequence with fade, and stacker.
 They layer special effects like lightning and twinkle on top, which is clever.
 But you are starting from a small base.

 TruLight's app has 144-plus motion patterns, plus density control so you can tune how busy an effect looks across your roofline, plus an animated house preview.
 That preview matters more than it sounds.
 You pick a Halloween chase from the couch, see it running on a virtual roofline, then push it live to the actual home.
 JellyFish's app lists the pattern as text.
-That is the interaction.
+That is the app experience.

 The app history is another practical difference.
 JellyFish has released 5-plus apps over the life of the product as they have changed their software platform.
 When a company switches apps, customers have to migrate settings, re-learn the interface, or sometimes re-authenticate their system.
 TruLight has stayed on a single app with pushed updates.
 You do not get asked to download a new app every couple of years.